robertquitt/robertquitt.github.io/_posts/2022-03-03-optimizing-c++.md

  }
 ```

-This change led to another 3.3x speedup.
+This change led to an additional 3.3x speedup.
 The total speedup at this point was ~10x.

 ## Act 2: Death of `malloc`